dyno-might/dyno-might.github.io/_posts/2021-04-18-humidifiers.md

 ![umezawa gene ontologies](/img/humidifiers/umezawa-go.svg)

 Are these bad?
 I have no idea, but the official Dynomight Biologist says it looks like an immune reaction.
-(If you read the paper they also talk about scary-sounding stuff like asthma and thyroid disease being enriched but I think this is meaningless.)
+(If you read the paper they also talk about scary-sounding stuff like asthma and thyroid disease pathways being enriched but I think this is meaningless.)
 Anyway, at a minimum this shows that the particles do *something* and that's worrying.

 ## Humidifiers are a breeding ground